 Following the successful trial, the Beca team undertook a small pilot project with support from the Autodesk team.
-With growing confidence in using the C4R solution, the Beca team began to apply the technology on other upcoming projects—including the eight-week-long, $80M industrial project.
+With growing confidence in using the BIM 360 Design solution, the Beca team began to apply the technology on other upcoming projects—including the eight-week-long, $80M industrial project.

 “The benefits are almost immeasurable.
 The cost of deployment was only a few hundred dollars for the duration of the job, and we achieved an ROI very quickly through the reductions in rework alone.
 It was an incredibly cost-effective solution.”

 Craig Lamont, Business Director, ANZPac Markets, Beca